March 31, 2023 NHTSA CAMPAIGN NUMBER: 23V235000

 Remedy

-Tesla Service will tighten or replace the lateral link fasteners as necessary, free of charge.
+Service will tighten or replace the lateral link fasteners as necessary, free of charge.
 Owner notification letters were mailed May 30, 2023.
 Owners may contact Tesla

 customer service at 1-877-798-3752.
 Tesla